Radar astronomy: History

 The Moon is comparatively close and was detected by radar soon after the invention of the technique in 1946.
 Measurements included surface roughness and later mapping of shadowed regions near the poles.

 The next easiest target is Venus.
 This was a target of great scientific value, since it could provide an unambiguous way to measure the size of the astronomical unit, which was needed for the nascent field of interplanetary spacecraft.
 In addition such technical prowess had great public relations value, and was an excellent demonstration to funding agencies.
 So there was considerable pressure to squeeze a scientific result from weak and noisy data, which was accomplished by heavy post-processing of the results, utilizing the expected value to tell where to look.
 This led to early claims (from Lincoln Laboratory, Jodrell Bank, and Vladimir A. Kotelnikov of the USSR) which are now known to be incorrect.
 All of these agreed with each other and the conventional value of AU at the time, 149467000 km.

 The first unambiguous detection of Venus was made by the Jet Propulsion Laboratory on 10 March 1961.
 JPL established contact with the planet Venus using a planetary radar system from 10 March to 10 May 1961.
 Using both velocity and range data, a new value of 149598500±500 km was determined for the astronomical unit.
 Once the correct value was known, other groups found echos in their archived data that agreed with these results.

+The Sun has been detected several times starting in 1959.
+Frequencies are usually between 25 and 38 MHz, much lower than for interplanetary work.
+Reflections from both the photosphere and the corona were detected.

 The following is a list of planetary bodies that have been observed by this means: